-Boeing’s emergency procedure for 737 MAX may have failed on Ethiopian flight
+Doomed 737 MAX’s pilots apparently followed Boeing’s emergency directions

 “If nose-up trim is required, raise the nose well above the horizon with elevator control.
 Then slowly relax the control column pressure and manually trim nose-up.
 Allow the nose to drop below the horizon while trimming (manually).
 Repeat this sequence until the airplane is trim,” the manual states.

-The Australian pilot also posted an extract from Boeing’s “Airliner” magazine published in May 1961, describing the a similar technique as applied to Boeing’s first jet, the 707.
+The Australian pilot also posted an extract from Boeing’s “Airliner” magazine published in May 1961, describing a similar technique as applied to Boeing’s first jet, the 707.

 Clearly this unusual circumstance of having to move the stabilizer manually while maintaining a high stick force on the control column demands significant piloting skill.